This is another post I wrote for Creative Week.

 Summary: The agency model isn’t working.
 So what can we learn from successful start-ups that would revitalize the advertising business?

-Posted by Nathan Archambault on April 09, 2012 at 12:53 PM in Advice, Guest Posts, Musings, Social, Social Commentary, SXSWi 2012, Writing | Permalink | Comments (0) | TrackBack (0)
+Posted at 12:53 PM in Advice, Guest Posts, Musings, Social, Social Commentary, SXSWi 2012, Writing | Permalink | Comments (0) | TrackBack (0)